alexMcosta/narkwhal/README.md

 The `-regions` flag lets you choose which region or regions you would like to select.

 #### [Time Flag](https://github.com/alexMcosta/narkwhal/blob/master/documentation/time.md)
-The `-time` flag uses Cloudwatch to check if there was any activity from the EBS volumes since the time specified and it does this by checking the `Read Ops` metric.
+The `-time` flag uses Cloudwatch to check if there was any activity from the EBS volumes since the time specified and it does this by checking both the `Read Ops` and `Write Ops` metrics.

 ### Feature Roadmap